adedushi/higher_or_lower/README.md

 This project will make use of the following technologies:

- - Canvas API to design the game board
  - Webpack to bundle source Javascript code
  - npm to manage project dependencies
  - BestBuy API to obtain product and price information

 ## Implementation Timeline

 -   Thursday Afternoon: Setup project, implementing webpack.
 Create GitHub repo and securely store API keys.
-Create an initial Canvas design for the web app.
+Create an initial HTML design for the web app.
 -   Friday & Weekend: Familiarize with the Best Buy API.
 Create Product and Game classes.
 Display test data from the API.
 -   Monday: Add functionality to navigation bar and game controls.
 Finalize placeholder price algorithm.
 -   Tuesday: Focus on styling and user interface improvements.
 Test the game with users.
 Add sounds/easter eggs if time allows.